 - Someone was kind enough to send me a link to an article announcing just how serious the state of Wyoming is about “cowboy ethics.”
 Here is a write-up courtesy of State Symbols USA, Wyoming State Code of Ethics.

 - Ralph Pavey of Vaquero Enterprises has shared on its website, “The Cowboy Code.”

 You might enjoy an article by Steve Kaskovich in the Business section of the Fort Worth Star-Telegram about real-life cowboy success stories, “Mamas Do Let Your Babies Grow Up to be Cowboys” (May 2, 2015).
 I read the article via Facebook, where a prior nonprofit donor of mine shared it.

-On a more personal note, several of my ancestors helped settle the American West.
-One side of the family helped bring the railroad to northern New Mexico and Texas.
+On a personal note, some of my ancestors helped settle the American West.
+Some helped bring the railroad to northern New Mexico and to the Panhandle in Texas.
 “The West” and cowboys are deeply ingrained in our family’s psyche.

 If you want to be a real life, modern cowboy, consider the King Ranch Institute for Ranch Management at Texas A&M University Kingsville.
 I worked with the Chairman of King Ranch, Inc. to establish the Institute years ago.
 It is absolutely first class!